waynegm/imgNotes/README.md

   * Controls if notes can be added and edited
   * Default: false
   * Example - to put the widget into edit mode:
 ```javascript
 $("#image1").imgNotes("option", "canEdit", true);
 ```

 ###vAll
-  * Controls the vertical positioning of the marker relative to the marker location A change only affects markers subsequently inserted
+  * Controls the vertical positioning of the marker relative to the marker location.
+The change only affects markers subsequently inserted
   * Valid Values: top, middle or bottom
   * Default: middle
   * Example - to put the bottom of the marker element at the note location:
 ```javascript
 $("#image1").imgNotes("option", "vAll", "bottom");
 ```

 ###hAll
-  * Controls the horizontal positioning of the marker relative to the marker location A change only affects markers subsequently inserted
+  * Controls the horizontal positioning of the marker relative to the marker location.
+The change only affects markers subsequently inserted
   * Valid Values: left, middle or right
   * Default: middle
   * Example - to put the left side of the marker element at the note location:
 ```javascript
 $("#image1").imgNotes("option", "hAll", "left");
 ```